jundongq/emerald-shiner-detector/README.md

 All training images are from experiment video clips.

 Step 1.
-Prepare data
+Run 'img_pre.py' to preprocess raw data in video clips

-Step 2: Train the object detection model
+Step 2: Train the object detection model (Faster R-CNN + Resnet101 on coco)

-Step 3: run 'object_detection_output_bndbox_coordinates.py' to return images and bounding box coordinates
+Step 3: run 'object_detection_output_bndbox_coordinates_scores.py' to return images and bounding box coordinates

-Step 4: run 'seeFish.py' to use background subtraction and bounding box coordinates to locate fish in each frame
+Step 4: run 'img_2_fishCentroid.py' to compute fish mass center in each frame.

-Step 5: run 'smoothOut.py' to smooth out the outliers (incorrectly identified fish coordinates) by replacing with averages of its neighbors